kraterkraken/hrm/README.md

 Language Instruction Set:

-    data valuelist  uses a whitespace separated list of values as the input data
+    data valuelist  Uses a whitespace separated list of values as the input data.
+                    Valid values are: integers, single characters enclosed in ''
                     Example: data 1 3 9 'A' 7 -1 15 'C'
                     Note: This command overrides data passed in via input file.

-    init t v        initialize temp memory location t with value v
+    init t v        Initialize temp memory reference t with value v.
                     Example: init 15 123

-    name t n        gives symbolic name n to temp memory location t which allows
-                    $n to be used in place of t in all commands
+    name t n        Gives symbolic name n to temp memory reference t which allows n to be used in place of t in all commands.
                     Example: name 15 foo

-    :tag            tags a position in the instruction set with a name that can be referenced by any of the 'jump' instructions (see below)
+    :tag            Tags a position in the instruction set with a label (jumptag) that can be referenced by any of the 'jump' instructions (see below).

-    inbox           reads from input into working memory outbox          outputs working memory
+    inbox           Reads from input into working memory. outbox          Outputs working memory.
-    copyfrom t      copies value from temp memory location t into working memory copyto t        copies value from working memory into temp memory location t add t           working memory = working memory + value at temp memory location t sub t           working memory = working memory - value at temp memory location t bump+ t         increment value at temp memory location t bump- t         decrement value at temp memory location t jump :tag       jump to the given tag jumpneg :tag    jump to the given tag if value in working memory < 0 jumpzero :tag   jump to the given tag if value in working memory == 0
+    copyfrom t      Copies value from temp memory reference t into working memory. copyto t        Copies value from working memory into temp memory reference t. add t           Working memory = working memory + value at temp memory reference t. sub t           Working memory = working memory - value at temp memory reference t. bump+ t         Increment value at temp memory reference t. bump- t         Decrement value at temp memory reference t. jump :tag       Jump to the given tag. jumpneg :tag    Jump to the given tag if value in working memory < 0. jumpzero :tag   Jump to the given tag if value in working memory == 0.

-    t is any numeric value from 0 to [memsize] n is any string starting with a letter, followed by any number of alphanumerics or underscores
+    t is any numeric value from 0 to memsize n is any string starting with a letter, followed by any number of alphanumerics or underscores